 Play Soccer as a Community

-Any student, regardless of year in school First-Year students majoring in Engineering: Civil Engineering, Computer Science, Construction Management, Electrical and Computer Engineering, Instructional and Performance Technology, Materials Science, Mechanical and Biomedical Engineering, and Gaming, Interactive Media, and Mobile Technology.
+Any student, regardless of year in school majoring in Engineering: Civil Engineering, Computer Science, Construction Management, Electrical and Computer Engineering, Instructional and Performance Technology, Materials Science, Mechanical and Biomedical Engineering, and Gaming, Interactive Media, and Mobile Technology.
 EIRC currently accepts up to 74 students.

 All students are required to pay for and live on campus in a residential hall with an active meal plan.
 There is a $65.00 participation fee (per semester) assessed to your student account to supplement program activities, field trips, and general program expenses.
 Students live in Morrison Hall.

 All Living-Learning Program students must first complete an online Housing application.
 Once complete, students apply for admission by submitting the LLP application through myhousing.boisestate.edu.
 Faculty review LLP Applications and make determinations based on information provided.
 The process is competitive so students are encouraged to place appropriate time and effort into their application responses.
 For more information, please see admissions information on our website.

 Upperclassmen interested in applying, please contact email@example.com for more information.

 2 questions (150-word or less for each question):

 - What do innovation and education mean to you?